LSCogill/SatelliteDerived_ET_RSA/A_Evaluate_ETProducts/2_Evaluate performance of ET products/README.md

 The evaluation is conducted in R-studio and is comprised of:
-2.1) Transform data for the different levels including: Log-transformed, Interannual, and Seasonal 2.2) Testing normality of the data and perform a Correlation between field-measured and satellite-derived ET time series 2.3) Calculating PBias and KGE
+Transform data for the different levels including: Log-transformed, Interannual, and Seasonal; then testing normality of the data and perform a Correlation between field-measured and satellite-derived ET time series; and then calculating PBias and KGE

 ## 2.1) Transform time series datasets for different levels
 Here data is transformed for analyses within each of the levels